Cognitive Analytic Therapy (CAT) online supervision group.

 CAT theory and practice is accessible and intuitive and in my experience supervisees without prior CAT experience are usually able to understand and integrate the approach without difficulty.

-The aim is to meet for 60-90 minutes weekly or fortnightly as agreed, with the expectation of a minimum six-month commitment.
+We meet fortnightly, with the expectation of a minimum six-month commitment.
 Maximum group size of three.
-The cost will be £120 shared amongst the number of supervisees, representing good value for money for a rich supervisory and CPD opportunity.
-If you are interested and would like to discuss further, please get in touch with Robert Watson by email email@example.com or by phone 07941027765.
+The cost is £45 each, representing good value for money for a rich supervisory and CPD opportunity.
+If you are interested and would like to discuss further, please get in touch with Robert Watson by email [email protected] or by phone 07941027765.
 One to one supervision is also available if preferred.

 I’ve included some feedback from previous supervisees who experienced my relational approach to supervision.